axsh/openvnet/docs/content/concept.md

 ### Physical Network

 This is the network that provides connectivity between hypervisor hosts and the servers running Vnmgr, Web API and the database.
 It doesn't matter what hardware this is run on.
-As long as all hosts can reach each other through IP, OpenVNet will work.
+As long as all hosts have TCP/IP access to each other, OpenVNet will work.